 Network automation is an excellent way for organizations to speed up their practices and rapidly scale aspects of their networking processes, configurations, and testing.
-However, done incorrectly, network automation can also propagate major issues on a large scale; imagine a machine doing a task incorrectly over and over without supervision, spreading the mistake throughout your organization.
-Network automation can be a path toward improving the speed, resilience, quality, and intelligence of networks, but it’s important to do it properly from the outset, or you risk creating a bigger headache than you bargained for.
+However, done incorrectly, network automation can also propagate significant issues on a large scale; imagine a machine doing a task incorrectly over and over without supervision, spreading the mistake throughout your organization.
+Network automation can be a path toward improving the speed, resilience, quality, and intelligence of networks.
+Still, it’s important to do it properly from the outset, or you risk creating a bigger headache than bargained.

 High-quality network automation tools are the key to ensuring your processes don’t go haywire, and there are numerous software solutions available for you to try.
 My recommendation is SolarWinds® Network Configuration Manager (NCM), a well-known, stable, and well-supported tool.
 It provides high-quality network and configuration automation, which is especially useful because tracking configurations by hand tends to be labor-intensive and error-prone.